hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 **Force Start the Cluster**

-Restart process can not complete if a node crashes permanently and can not recover from the failure since since it can not start or, fail to load its own data.
-In that case, you can force the cluster to clean its persisted data and make a fresh-new start.
-This process is called force start.
+Restart process cannot be completed if a node crashes permanently and cannot recover from the failure since it cannot start or, fail to load its own data.
+In that case, you can force the cluster to clean its persisted data and make a fresh start.
+This process is called **force start**.

 ![](images/ForceStart.png)

-- Click the **Force Start** button.
+Click the **Force Start** button.
 A pop-up will appear and stay on screen until the operation is triggered.

 If an exception occurs, this exception message will be showed on the screen as a notification.

 ### Checking Past Status with Time Travel